wpm/mycroft/README.md

 ## Programmatic Interface

-You can write your own Keras-based text-embedding classfiers by extending the `mycroft.model.TextEmbeddingClassifier` base class in and using subclasses of `mycroft.text.Embedder` to handle text processing and word embedding.
+You can write your own Keras-based text-embedding classifiers by extending the `mycroft.model.TextEmbeddingClassifier` base class in and using subclasses of `mycroft.text.Embedder` to handle text processing and word embedding.

 See `convolution_net.py` in the `examples` for detailed instructions on how to do this.